-The Authority's net OPEB liability was measured as of September 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2020 and rolled-forward using generally accepted actuarial procedures.
+The Authority's net OPEB liability as of September 30, 2023, was measured as of September 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2021 and rolled-forward using generally accepted actuarial procedures.
 The total OPEB liability was determined using the following actuarial assumptions at the measurement date:

-Wage Inflation Rate 2.75%

-Projected Salary Increases 2.75 - 11.75%, including wage inflation at 2.75%

-Investment Rate of Return 6.90%

-Health Care Cost Trend Rate 7.5% Year 1 graded to 3.50% Year 15; 2.00% Year 120

-Mortality Rates RP-2014 Male and Female Employee Annuitant Mortality

-Tables.
-For active members and disabled retirees, 100% of the table rates were used for males and females and were adjusted for mortality improvements.
+Wage Inflation Rate 2.75% Projected Salary Increases 2.75 - 11.75%, including wage inflation at 2.75% Investment Rate of Return 6.20%, net of investment expenses Health Care Cost Trend Rate 7.50% Year 1 graded to 3.50% Year 15; 3.00% Year 120 Mortality Rates RP-2014 Male and Female Employee Annuitant Mortality Tables.
+For active - members and disabled retirees, 100% of the table rates were used for males and females and were adjusted for mortality improvements.

-The actuarial assumptions were based upon the results of an experience study covering the period October 1, 2012 through September 30, 2017.
+The actuarial assumptions used in the September 30, 2021, valuation were based upon the results of an experience study covering the period October 1, 2012 through September 30, 2017.

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the OPEB plan's target asset allocation as of September 30, 2021, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the OPEB plan's target asset allocation as of September 30, 2022, are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Domestic Equity Pools 25.0 % 5.4 %
+Domestic Equity Pools 25.0 % 5.1 %

-International Equity Pools 15.0 7.5

-Private Equity Pools 16.0 9.1
+Private Equity Pools International Equity Pools 16.0 15.0 8.7 6.7

+Fixed Income Pools 13.0 (0.2)

-Real Estate and Infrastructure Pools 10.0 5.4
+Real Estate and Infrastructure Pools 10.0 5.3

-Fixed Income Pools 10.5 (0.7)

-Absolute Return Pools 9.0 2.6
+Absolute Return Pools 9.0 2.7

-Real Return and Opportunistic Pools 12.5 6.1
+Real Return and Opportunistic Pools 10.0 5.8

-Short-Term Investment Pools 2.0 (1.3)
+Short-Term Investment Pools 2.0 (0.5)

 100.0 %

-^{}Long-term rates of return are net of administrative expenses and 2.0% inflation.
+\Long-term rates of return are net of administrative expenses and 2.2% inflation.